MicrosoftDocs/windows-dev-docs/hub/apps/get-started/index.md

 Windows gives you huge flexibility when it comes to building apps.
 From [C++](/windows/uwp/cpp-and-winrt-apis/) and [.NET](/dotnet/) to more up-and-coming tools such as [open source tools on WSL](/windows/wsl/) and [Rust](../../dev-environment/rust/index.yml), there are many different languages and platforms to choose from.
 It can be quite overwhelming to know where to start.

 [Visual Studio](/visualstudio) is the development environment used by most Windows developers and it provides many types of app starting points, each with their own project types and different strengths.
-Each app type includes an app model that defines the lifecycle of the app, a default UI framework, and access to a comprehensive set APIs for using Windows features.
+Each app type includes an app model that defines the lifecycle of the app, a default UI framework, and access to a comprehensive set of APIs for using Windows features.

 If your new app is going to run only on Windows, we recommend using the [Windows App SDK](../windows-app-sdk/index.md) and [WinUI 3](../winui/winui3/index.md).
 If you need your app to run on multiple platforms, we recommend looking at .NET MAUI or React Native for Windows.